Skip to content

-A cervical epidural injection is similar to what is administered to women in labor.
-Also referred to as cervical epidural steroid injection or CESI, the procedure is safe and effective in treating neck and back pain.
-Anti-inflammatory medicine is injected into the epidural space near the spine.
-Nothing goes on or into your spine.
-You will experience reduced swelling, inflammation, and, namely, pain!
+A cervical epidural injection (CESI) is similar to what is administered to women in labor.
+Also referred to as a cervical epidural steroid injection, the procedure is safe and effective in treating neck and back pain.
+Anti-inflammatory medicine is injected into the epidural space near the spine — nothing goes on or into your spine.
+You will experience reduced swelling, inflammation, and pain.

 CESIs are often used to treat:

-Cervical radiculopathy is shooting pain from the neck into the arms, shoulders, or fingers, often described as pins and needles.
+• Cervical radiculopathy — shooting pain from the neck into the arms, shoulders, or fingers, often described as pins and needles.
 This often occurs due to a disc herniation, causing a nerve to be compressed and irritated.

 What Are the Benefits?